Enesbil/FineTuned-Conversation-Analyser/README.md

 # Fine-Tuned Sentiment Analyzer

 A comprehensive conversation analysis tool designed for marriage/wedding organizations to analyze customer interactions using OpenAI's GPT models.
 This project enables both automated analysis and manual labeling of conversations to evaluate bot performance and customer sentiment.
+I have developed a more advanced version of this project for a client which is private.
+This version is a more rudimentary version that, with the explicit permission of the client, I have open-sourced (sensitive data omitted).

 ## Features